Hanging Lake Trail Guide: 2026 Permits, Reservations, and the Hike

 To fully enjoy the Hanging Lake Trail, plan your visit between late May and early October.
 During this period, the weather is typically mild, and the trail is clear of snow.
 Nonetheless, mountain weather can change rapidly, so always check the forecast before embarking on your hike and be prepared for sudden fluctuations in temperature and precipitation.

 A permit is mandatory for hiking the Hanging Lake Trail.
-Reservations can be made online through the Forest Service website, with a fee of $12 per person covering parking or a shuttle ride during peak season.
+Reservations are made online through hanginglake.com, with a fee of about $12 per person from May through December and about $10 in the off-season (through April).
+Your permit covers a 3-hour hiking window and includes parking at the rest area.
 Note that dogs are prohibited on the trail, and swimming or wading in the lake is strictly forbidden to protect the fragile ecosystem.

 7. Embracing Trail Etiquette and Safety

-Adhering to proper trail etiquette and safety guidelines is essential when hiking the Hanging Lake Trail:
+Adhering to proper trail etiquette and safety guidelines is necessary when hiking the Hanging Lake Trail:

 8. Preparing for the Adventure